 Set A – Examining the effect of stimulus intensity on intrapersonal and social emotion regulation

-Set A will examine the effects of stimulus intensity on regulation outcomes during intrapersonal and social emotion regulation, and the mediating role of effort and motivation.
-This set will include two experiments, all of which will consist of a cognitive reappraisal task having two blocks: intrapersonal regulation block and social regulation block.
+Set A will examine the effects of stimulus intensity on regulation outcomes during intrapersonal and social emotion regulation, as well as the mediating role of effort and motivation.
+This set includes two experiments, each of which consist of a cognitive reappraisal task with two blocks: an intrapersonal regulation block and a social regulation block.
 The order of the blocks will be counterbalanced across participants.
-In the intrapersonal regulation block, participants will be asked to use cognitive reappraisal to regulate own negative events.
-In the social regulation block, participants will be asked to use cognitive reappraisal to help another participant experiencing a negative event.
+In the intrapersonal regulation block, participants will be asked to use cognitive reappraisal to regulate their own negative events.
+In the social regulation block, participants will be asked to use cognitive reappraisal to help another participant who experiences a negative event.
 The intrapersonal and social events will be of either high intensity (e.g., involvement in a car accident) or of low intensity (e.g., an argument with a friend).
-In Experiment A1, the emotional stimuli will include brief vignettes.
-In Experiment A2, the emotional stimuli will include brief movie clips.
-This experiment will also include an eye-tracking assessment of pupil dilation as a physiological markers of regulation outcomes and cognitive effort.
+In Experiment A1, the emotional stimuli will be brief vignettes.
+In Experiment A2, the emotional stimuli will be brief movie clips.
+This experiment will also include an eye-tracking assessment of pupil dilation as a physiological marker of regulation outcomes and cognitive effort.